Supergiovane/node-red-contrib-tts-ultimate/README.md

 * **TTS Service using Microsot Azure TTS**<br/>
    For Microsoft Azure TTS Engine, you need to have a microsoft account and register to the Azure portal.<br/>
    After your registration here https://portal.azure.com, you need to create a Voice Service (please click here https://portal.azure.com/#create/Microsoft.CognitiveServicesSpeechServices), then click to Keys and Endpoint and copy/paste the KEY and your Location (for example westus).<br/>
-   Then paste both into the TTS-Ultimate engine configuration window and restart node-red.
+   Then paste both into the TTS-Ultimate engine configuration window and restart node-red.<br/>
+   Too Lazy to read?
+See my **YOUTUBE video**, here! https://youtu.be/asXajNpRWME

 <br/>